bariskahraman34/contextAPI-Routing/README.md

 # React TypeScript Context API & Routing

-To see this project up and running, check [this demo link](https://your-vercel-app.vercel.app).
+To see this project up and running, check <a href="https://context-api-routing.vercel.app/" target="_blank" rel="noopener noreferrer">this demo link</a>.

 ## Table of Contents